-Dominant product segments studied in this report include long acting analog, rapid acting analog, premixed analog, intermediate insulin, short acting insulin and premixed insulin.
-Insulin acted analog dominated the total market share of insulin in CIS region in terms of revenue generated in 2013.
-High cost of long acting analogs contributed towards this revenue generation.
-Low cost biosimilars of insulin are expected to capture the CIS market in next six years.
-CIS insulin market was influenced by Lantus, a product of Sanofi Aventis, however its patent expiration in 2015 is expected to give a setback in market growth over the forecast period.
+Dominant product segments studied in this report include long-acting analog, rapid-acting analog, premixed analog, intermediate insulin, short-acting insulin, and premixed insulin.
+Insulin-acted analog dominated the total market share of insulin in the CIS region in terms of revenue generated in 2013.
+The high cost of long-acting analogs contributed to this revenue generation.
+Low-cost biosimilars of insulin are expected to capture the CIS market in the next six years.
+CIS insulin market was influenced by Lantus, a product of Sanofi Aventis, however, its patent expiration in 2015 is expected to give a setback to market growth over the forecast period.

 Various insulin products are derived from different sources.
-Insulin market can be categorized on the basis of source of product as human recombinant insulin and analogs.
-Analogs possess maximum market share in terms of revenue in 2013 due to deeper market penetration of various new products such as Tresiba by Novo Nordisk.
+The insulin market can be categorized on the basis of the source of the product as human recombinant insulin and analogs.
+Analogs possess the maximum market share in terms of revenue in 2013 due to deeper market penetration of various new products such as Tresiba by Novo Nordisk.

-Major applications of insulin analysed in this report include type I and other diabetes and type II diabetes.
-Type I diabetes, historically recognised as insulin dependent diabetes or juvenile has acquired maximum market share in terms of revenue in 2013.
-Intensified use of insulin to treat type I diabetes as well as introduction of various new products in market has enabled this segment to grab maximum market share.
+Major applications of insulin analyzed in this report include type I and other diabetes and type II diabetes.
+Type I diabetes, historically recognized as insulin-dependent diabetes or juvenile has acquired the maximum market share in terms of revenue in 2013.
+Intensified use of insulin to treat type I diabetes and the introduction of various new products in the market have enabled this segment to grab maximum market share.

 The CIS insulin market is oligopolistic in nature.
 Major market players include Eli Lilly and Company, Novo Nordisk, Takeda Pharmaceuticals, Sanofi Aventis, Nanjing Xinbai Pharmaceutical Co.
 Ltd., Oramed Pharmaceuticals, Merck & Co.
 Inc., Boehringer Ingelheim and Biocon along with various local companies producing biosimilars such as Indrar and Farmak.
 More than half of the market share is captured by local producers.